 - If the deceased person’s family members have a full-time income, then assistance will generally be denied on the grounds that they have sufficient means to pay for the funeral.

 - Where a family is eligible for a Centrelink bereavement package, they will usually be asked to make a contribution of approximately 50%.

 - Each application will be assessed on a case-by-case basis and there is not an automatic entitlement based on eligibility for Centrelink benefits.

 When the family of a deceased person successfully applies to the Bereavement Assistance Program, they will be expected to make some contribution towards the funeral – even if it is just a small amount.

 What can be funded by the Bereavement Assistance Program?

 - Funeral expenses such as a hearse, coffin, engagement of the funeral director to find pall bearers etc.

-- Cremation: The Department for Child Protection and Family Support will not cremate a deceased person, unless stipulated in a will or because of cultural or religious reasons.
+- Cremation: The Department of Communities will not cremate a deceased person, unless stipulated in a will or because of cultural or religious reasons.
 This is due to the possibility of undisclosed family wanting to visit a grave at a later date.

-- Storage of bodies: The Department for Child Protection and Family Support will pay for storage of a body held by a non-contracted funeral director, pending the body being claimed by an applicant, approved by the Department, and then transferred to the Department’s contracted funeral director.
+- Storage of bodies: The Department of Communities will pay for storage of a body held by a non-contracted funeral director, pending the body being claimed by an applicant, approved by the Department, and then transferred to the Department’s contracted funeral director.